brianzelip/groceries-vue/README.md

 - `GroceryFormItemCheckboxLabel`: dispatches`pushItemToUserSelectedItems` (takes `item` object as arg)
 - `GroceryFormItemQtySelector`: dispatches `updateItemQty` (takes item `id` and `qty` as args)
 - `GroceryFormItemStoresSelector`: dispatches `updateItemStore` (takes item `id` and `store` and if `store` = "tj" or "moms" AND there's a `${store}Area`, then update `storeArea`)

+Just made a new branch, `action-dispatch-refactor`

+Everything seems to be working OK right now as is, before making any changes in the new branch.
+Any funny business / bugs I see tend to include the ffdev vue dev tools.
+Before implementing the thoughts above, I'm going to render out the store data on the form page to see how vue, not the devtools, is handling real time data.